 It was a sweltering afternoon, the sort you would take shelter from in the shade if watching cricket.
 Yet, the academy sides of the two professional teams would do battle in temperatures well into the thirties for a place in their league final on a pitch not too long in length.

-At the other end, the Siam 19 showed great footwork to round the Bundit keeper but put wide with the goal gaping.
-At this point, I should mention the intervention of who I adjudged to be the man of the match.
+At the other end, the Siam 19 showed great footwork to round the Bundit keeper, but put it wide with the goal gaping.
+At this point, I should mention the intervention of the man I adjudged to be the player of the match.

 The sound of the bell being rung by a fella on a motorcycle with a small frame attached was music to my ears.
 I thought that 40 Baht for a tub of ice cream was a little on the expensive side, but it was plentiful, cold, and beautiful.
-In hindsight, I’d have given him a one hundred Baht.
+In hindsight, I’d have given him a 100 Baht note.

 He had an effort saved by the feet of the Kasem keeper after he beat the offside trap, although I wasn’t so sure myself.
-One thing I was sure of, was I wasn’t going to volunteer to run the line.
+One thing I was sure of was that I wasn’t going to volunteer to run the line.
 Any mistakes by the far-side linesman were totally acceptable.

 19 was at it again, once again springing the trap, but this time firing over.
 However, he was not to be denied as he scored from close range just past the half-hour mark after 20 rolled square to him.
 The scorer looked too embarrassed to celebrate, acknowledging his earlier misses.